Kidney Transplant Program

 We provide expert care for all patients, including those with complex conditions.
 Additional highlights of our program include:

 High volume: Our program treats the most patients in the nation, performing hundreds of kidney transplants each year.
-Since our program began in 1965, we have performed more than 8,000 kidney transplants.
+Since our program began in 1965, our surgeons have performed more than 8,000 kidney transplants.
 Treating a high volume of patients means our specialists and support teams have a wealth of experience.

 Exceptional outcomes: Our outcomes and survival rates have been consistently higher than the national average for nearly 20 years.
 These numbers are especially impressive, because, as a referral center, we constantly see patients with the most complex diseases.

-24/7 access to specialists: In 2015, we opened the Connie Frank Kidney Transplant Center.
-This location provides 24/7 patient access to the transplant team, as well as our own phlebotomy and infusion center.
+Access to kidney transplant specialists: In 2015, we opened our own Connie Frank Kidney Transplant Center.
+This clinical location provides patient access to the kidney transplant team, as well as our own phlebotomy and infusion center.

 Lifetime care: We are one of the only kidney transplant programs that provides care from birth through adulthood.
 When we use living donor transplants, patients of all ages can be seen in the same facility, which can help make recovery smoother and less stressful for families.
 We even have a special program to help children transition seamlessly to adult care.